shiki/dotfiles/README.md

 ### Android Studio

+Android Studio settings are synchronized using a git repo.

-Follow the IntelliJ [Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository) instructions to synchronize the Android Studio settings.
-Use the `android-studio-settings` Github repo.
+1. Follow the instructions in [Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository).
+2. Use the `android-studio-settings` Github repo.

 ### AppCode

+AppCode settings are synchronized using a git repo.

-Follow the IntelliJ [Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository) instructions to synchronize the AppCode settings.
-Use the `appcode-settings` Github repo.
+1. Follow the instructions in [Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository).
+2. Use the `appcode-settings` Github repo.

 ### Alfred